Followers

 Spade Classics

-Today, we take a second look at Spade Classics.
+Today, we take another look at Spade Classics.

 This was yet another imprint brought to you by the good people at Star Distributors, LTD., the Spade Classics imprint lasted a three years, from 1972-1974, publishing 52 titles in all.
 Star Distributors, LTD. operated out of a P.O.
 Box at the Canal Street Station in New York City and are responsible for numerous, short-lived vintage gay pulp imprints.
 As with most such publishers, information is in short supply.